Bayesian cluster analysis: Point estimation and credible balls: Examples

-For the first example, Figures \ref{fig:EBL_bounds} and \ref{fig:VI_bounds} represent the 95\% credible ball around the optimal partition for $\tB$ and VI, respectively, through the upper vertical bound, the lower vertical bound, and the horizontal bounds, with data points colored according to cluster membership.
-Figures \ref{fig:EBL_bounds_mat} and \ref{fig:VI_bounds_mat} provide an alternative visualization of the optimal partition and the bounds of the 95\% credible ball.
-In these figures, the optimal partition and bounds are compared with the true partition through a color map of the $N\times N$ matrix with red indicating two data points in the same cluster for both the true and optimal partition; white indicating two data points in different clusters for both the true and optimal partition; green indicating two data points in the same cluster for the truth and different clusters for the optimal partition; and blue indicating two data points in the same cluster for the optimal partition and different clusters for the truth.
-Thus, red and white have a positive interpretation, while blue and green have a negative interpretation.
-Observations have been sorted by hierarchical clustering.
-Analogous plots for the second example are found in Figures \ref{fig:EBL_bounds_ex2}, \ref{fig:VI_bounds_ex2}, \ref{fig:EBL_bounds_mat_ex2} and \ref{fig:VI_bounds_mat_ex2}.
+For the first example, Figures \ref{fig:EBL_bounds_ex1} and \ref{fig:VI_bounds_ex1} represent the 95\% credible ball around the optimal partition for $\tB$ and VI, respectively, through the upper vertical bound, lower vertical bound, and horizontal bound, with data points colored according to cluster membership.
+Analogous plots for the second example are found in Figures \ref{fig:EBL_bounds_ex2} and \ref{fig:VI_bounds_ex2}.
+The Supplementary Material provides tables comparing the bounds with the true clustering through a cross tabulation of the true cluster labels with the cluster labels for each bound.

-We observe that for the first example elements of the 95\% credible ball with positive estimated posterior probability have at least four clusters for both metrics and at most 18 clusters for $\tB$ or 16 clusters for $\VI$, while the most distant elements contain 8 and 11 clusters for $\tB$ and 11 clusters for $\VI$.
-For both metrics, these bounds reallocate uncertain data points on the border or in some cases merge or split one of the four main clusters.
-In the second example, the green cluster in Figure \ref{fig:data_ex2} is stable in all bounds, while the 95\% credible ball reflects posterior uncertainty on whether to divide the remaining observations into 3 to 18 clusters for $\tB$ and 2 to 15 clusters for VI.
-As a consequence of the asymmetric nature of $\tB$ discussed in Section \ref{sec:compare_VIvBL}, the number of clusters in the $\tB$ upper or lower vertical bound is greater than or equal to the number of clusters in the $\VI$ upper or lower, respectively, vertical bound in all examples.
+In the first example, we observe that elements of the 95\% credible ball with positive estimated posterior probability have at least four clusters for both metrics and at most 18 clusters for $\tB$ or 16 clusters for $\VI$, while the most distant elements contain 11 clusters for $\tB$ and $\VI$ (Table \ref{tbl:cb_compare}).
+For both metrics, these bounds reallocate uncertain data points on the border with these points either added to one of the four main clusters or to new small to medium -sized clusters.
+For example, in the $\tB$ upper bound, 19 elements of the third cluster (green in Figure \ref{fig:data_ex1}) are added to the fourth cluster (blue in Figure \ref{fig:data_ex1}) and in the $\tB$ lower bound, the fourth cluster (blue in Figure \ref{fig:data_ex1}) is split in two medium-sized clusters and several small clusters.